openfaas/faas/README.md

 * Press / Branding 📸

-  For information on branding, the press-kit, registered entities and sponsorship head over to the [openfaas/media](https://github.com/openfaas/media/blob/master/README.md) repo.
+  For information on branding, the press-kit, registered entities and sponsorship, head over to the [openfaas/media](https://github.com/openfaas/media/blob/master/README.md) repo.
 You can also order custom SWAG or take part in the weekly Twitter contest [#FaaSFriday](https://twitter.com/search?q=faasfriday&src=typd)

   Looking for statistics?
 This project does not use a mono-repo, but is split across several components.
 Use [Ken Fukuyama's dashboard](https://kenfdev.o6s.io/github-stats-page) to gather accurate counts on contributors, stars and forks across the [GitHub organisation](https://github.com/openfaas).